OutpostUniverse/OP2MapImager/ReadMe.md

   -D / --DestinationDirectory: [Default MapRenders].
 Add switch and name of new destination path.
   -I / --ImageFormat: [Default PNG].
 Allows PNG|JPG|BMP.
 Sets the image format of the final render.
   -S / --Scale: [Default 4] Sets Scale Factor of image.
-  -A / --AccessArchives [Default true].
+  -A / --AccessArchives: [Default true].
 Add switch to disable searching VOL archives for map and well files.

 For more information about Outpost 2 visit the Outpost Universe (http://outpost2.net/).
 Image Manipulation accomplished through FreeImage (http://freeimage.sourceforge.net/).